 Hundreds of millions of dollars has been spent on malaria research, however malaria diagnostic technology has not progressed from Lateral Flow Assays, which were first introduced in 1993.
 The biggest problem is that malaria research and development is not being undertaken in the countries where we have malaria cases.

-“Lack of understanding of the supply chain in LMICs is a key downfall in uptake of malaria diagnostic tests - but it is solvable!
-Communication and integration is really important to understand the needs in LMICs."
+“Lack of understanding of the supply chain in LMICS is a key downfall in uptake of malaria diagnostic tests – but it is solvable! communication and integration are really important to understand the needs in LMICS.”

 Antibiotic resistance is a global problem that has arrived in US clinics